-- 1. The successful completion of a music theory placement - An audition in the primary area of study (keyboard, voice or instrumental). - 3.
-The completion of a Piano Placement Exam.
+- The successful completion of a music theory assessment exam, which can be completed at the traditional campus or online. - An audition in the primary area of study (keyboard, voice or instrumental), which can be completed at the traditional campus or by recorded audition.

 The candidate must demonstrate musical performance strength and skills that can be developed to enable the student to successfully complete the degree requirements of music major as stated in the curriculum.
 The student must demonstrate musical ability that can be developed through his/her undergraduate music studies to successfully serve as a professional in his major area of emphasis.
-Any deficiencies determined by the music department must be completed, without credit, during the first year.
 Any student interested in auditioning must contact the office of the Assistant Dean of Music or designee in order to arrange an audition.